Manboy17/railroad/doc/Documentation.md

 # Station search based on the beginning of the name

 The method findStationsByName finds all stations that start with the given substring.
 I have decided to use the custom MyArrayList, because it is easy to impement and the insertion order remains unchanged.
 To implement this requirement I looped over all stations and created a condition that would match the provided substring with all possible names using «startsWith» string method.
 An alternative data structure could be the custom MyHashMap, where the key would be a substirng of station names, and the value would be an array of all stations that start with that substring.
 However, if we want to get not a single station, but all possible matches, it makes the implementation harder.
 In my opinion, this approach would probably reduce the time complexity for lookups.

 # Station search based on the type

 The method findStationByType finds all stations that match a specific type.
 I have decided to use the custom MyArrayList, similar to findStationByName method, because it allows for easy implementation and maintains the insertion order.
 To implement this, I looped over all stations and created a condition to check if the station’s type metches the provided type using «equals» string method.
-After calling all matching stations, I used simpleSort method, implemented inside MyArrayList to sort stations in alphabetical order by name.
+After calling all matching stations, I used [simpleSort](#my-simplesort-algorithm) algorithm, implemented inside MyArrayList to sort stations in alphabetical order by name.
 An alternative data structure would be the custom MyHashMap, where the key would be the station type and the value would be MyArrayList containing all stations of that type.
 However, in my opinion, this would result in more complex implementation using multiple lists for above said logic.
+With regards to sorting, we could also use [quickSort](#my-quicksort-algorithm) algorithm.
+As a result, It will be* faster due to time complexity.

 ## Implementation shortest route